 Study international business and management in Groningen to learn about how companies operate in multiple countries and how a manager copes with different business cultures.

 The MSc International Business and Management (IB&M) is a broad programme with a rich set of electives to choose from.
-You can also opt for one of our double degrees, with the University of Newcastle or with Fudan University in Shanghai.
+You can also opt for a double degree with Fudan University in Shanghai.

 You will learn to approach issues in global management with an open mind and how to deal with them systematically and creatively.
 Your analytical and professional set of skills will be expanded to include the latest theories and tools in developing strategies for managing multinational enterprises and for firms to operate across borders.